 Ready to run your first Facebook Ad?
 Learn more about how you can use them to promote your massage therapy practice here.

 The most engaging type of content on Facebook (and Instagram) is video.
 This has been confirmed since 2019 and is likely to only grow in popularity.
 However, you don’t need to hire an expensive videographer to get the benefits.

 You can jump in front of your smartphone and answer FAQs, talk about particular services or products, or give updates about your practice.
 People are likely to watch, like and comment on videos, which means more reach for you!

 However, be careful about reposting a bunch of videos from others.
 You want to create original content whenever possible.

 One of the best things you can do with your Facebook business page is engage with your audience.
 This is a great way to build loyalty and increase customer satisfaction.
 Providing useful content, responding to comments and questions, asking questions and getting feedback are all ways to engage with your fans.
 Not only that, but there is a wealth of information that can be gained from the feedback that you will receive on your site, information that you can use to improve your business and increase sales.

-Your page can become a powerful marketing tool when used wisely.
+Your Facebook business page can become a powerful marketing tool for your massage practice when used wisely.
 The only thing worse than not having a Facebook business page is not using it!